-The Board is also required to approve certain types of material transactions including acquisitions and the decision to start doing business in a country where the Company does not currently have a license or the Company has not notified in the context of the freedom of services.
+The Board is also required to approve certain types of material transactions including acquisitions and the decision to start doing business in a country where the Company does not currently have a license to operate.

 OPERATING PROCEDURES

 The guidelines governing the operation, organization and compensation of the Board of Directors and its Committees are set out in AXA Wealth Europe Articles of Association.
 The Articles of Association detail, in particular, the powers, missions and obligations of the Board of Directors and its Committees.